-My family has been going camping to the same place almost every year for the last 30 years!!
+My family has been going camping to the same place every year for the last 30 years!!
 We love the great outdoors and have some pretty fun camping traditions that have strengthened our family.

 Putting together a camping treasure hunt is easier than you think!
 Here’s how to do your own:

 The clues can be fancy or just written on line paper like this:

 EASY TREASURE HUNT CLUES

 When lots of little children will be camping with us, we use picture clues of common camping places.
 They can look at the picture and know where the next clue is!

 For example, when they found this clue with the fishing pole picture on the fire pit, they knew that the next clue would be by the fishing gear!

 But I also created written clues for older kids who know how to read.
 This one’s my favorite: haha.

 6-7 clues seems to be just the right amount.
 All clues are hidden around the campground/camping area in well-known places like the outhouse, canoe, campground sign, tent, fire pit, tackle box, etc.